Hard Apple Cider Bread

 Don’t skip pouring melted butter over the top of the batter.
-This will give your hearty loaf of Hard Apple Cider bread a delicious crunchy, buttery crust!
+This will give your hearty loaf of Hard Apple Cider bread a deliciously crunchy, buttery crust!

 If you prefer a softer crust, you can just mix the butter into the batter, or just skip it completely.
 But trust me…..you want to at least try it with the buttery crust!!

 This is the perfect bread for soups, chili, and even holiday meals.
 Homemade always tastes best, and you can’t beat how easy this quick bread is to make?!

 For a real treat, try smearing a slice with a little honey butter!!

 In small bowl, combine 1/2 cup of butter and 1/4 cup of honey.
 Beat at high speed until light and fluffy.

 Lucky for me I made a second batch and have some left over!
 Jealous?!
 Make your own, it’s so easy!